top of page

 (click the photo to see this image on a Poster at Zazzle) -->

-Then I started my Wildlife Series: pieces of animals with a ladybug visiting them on their noses or beaks.
-This panda bear was the very first created for the series.
+Then, I started my Wildlife Series: pieces of animals with a ladybug visiting them on their noses or beaks.
+This panda bear was the first creation of the series.

 (Click on the photo to see this image on a Throw Pillow from Zazzle)